-These days, plenty of websites give cashbacks and rewards to people who want to get in shape.
+These days, plenty of websites give cashback and rewards to people who want to get in shape.

-A word of caution, though: make sure the targets you set are suitable to your current fitness level and desired goals.
+A word of caution, though: make sure the targets you set are suited to your current fitness level and desired goals.

 Yes, getting paid to lose weight is awesome, but don’t overexert yourself and sacrifice your health for a few dollars.